-In this example, the dog’s bed is referred to as a marshmallow.
-This is the metaphor.
-Next, let’s figure out how these two things are comparable.
-The answer is that they’re both soft; this is the similarity they share.
+In this example, the dog’s bed is referred to as a marshmallow; this is the metaphor.
+Now let’s figure out how these two things are similar.
+The answer is that they are both soft.

-What is a simile?
-It’s basically the same thing as a metaphor, the only real difference is that similes make a comparison between two different things by using the words “like” or “as.”
+What is a simile and how does it differ from a metaphor?
+They are basically the same thing, the only real difference is that similes make a comparison between two different things by using the words “like” or “as.”
 Take a look:

-To help you learn, let’s go over some simple metaphor examples with sentences.
-While we are doing this, try to spot the metaphor for yourself, then try to figure out how the two things are alike.
+Here are some examples of metaphors in sentences.
+Take a minute and try to see if you can spot the metaphor for yourself, then try to figure out how the two things are alike.